p10rahulm/your-static-website/README.md

     [reviews.headline]
         title = "Reviews"
-        subtitle = "We retain relevance to the latest and the greatest from across the galaxy" [[reviews.review]]
+        subtitle = "We retain relevance to the latest and the greatest from across the galaxy"

+    # Below are for illustration.
+Add your reviews below
+    [[reviews.review]]
     reviewer_name = "Mighty Thor"
     reviewer_location = "Asgard"